elatov/elatov.github.io/_posts/2012-04-26-seeing-a-high-number-of-trespasses-from-a-clariion-array-with-esx-hosts.md

 > Both *explicit* and *implicit* failover software may or may not provide autorestore capability.
 Without the
 > autorestore capability, after an NDU, all LUNs could end up on the same SP.
 Cluster software could also make use of this functionality.

-Also, if you want to know what follow-over is, I would suggest reading this &#8216;[Configuration Settings for ALUA
+Also, if you want to know what follow-over is, I would suggest reading this '[Configuration Settings for ALUA
-Devices][1]&#8216; .
+Devices][1]' .

-Lastly we also see the following from the *nmp device* command that we haven&#8217;t defined yet:
+Lastly we also see the following from the *nmp device* command that we haven't defined yet:

 	{TPG\_id=1,TPG\_state=AO}{TPG\_id=2,TPG\_state=ANO}